6 Top Tips for Successful Incentive Travel Planning

 3) Choose comfortable accommodation suited to the team

-The accommodation setting is as important as the destination.
-It needs to suit the collective team’s expectations or your good intentions and hard work in providing a company away day could all be forgotten.
+The accommodation setting for corporate incentive trips is as important as the destination.
+It needs to suit the collective team’s expectations, or your good intentions and hard work in providing a company away day could all be forgotten.

 4) Keep travel arrangements simple